w3cping/credential-considerations/credentials-age-considerations.md

 * what organizational process governs the revocation?
 * what kinds of delays are inherent in revocation?
 * What happens to the system when revocation information (or confirmation of non-revocation) is not available?
+* To whom is revocation information made available?
+(Does every service I've authenticated with learn when my driver's license is revoked or my legal name is changed?)

 ## In-Person Presentation